Concerned Letter Carriers

 Reestablish a Director of Education

 • We will launch a Steward’s Academy, offering a comprehensive on line learning platform on a diverse range of subjects.
-The NALC Advocate and Arbitration Advocate will resume It’s going to take well-educated stewards and officers to face the challenges of today and in the future.
+The NALC Advocate and Arbitration Advocate will resume.
+It’s going to take well-educated stewards and officers to face the challenges of today and in the future.
 By developing a well-trained and talented pool we’ll create opportunities for Rank-and-File members to become Shop Stewards, Arbitration Advocates, NALC Step B Representatives, GRA’s, RAA’s and leaders of the future.

 Establish A Dispute Resolution Task Force